OctopusDeploy/docs/docs/key-concepts/projects/deployment-processes.md

 ## Example: A rolling deployment

 Let's consider a more complex example like the one shown below.
 In this example we have configured Octopus to deploy a web application across one or more servers in a web farm behind a load balancer.
-This process has a single **step** and three **actions** which form a [rolling deployment](/docs/home/patterns/rolling-deployments.md).
+This process has a singleÂ **step**Â and threeÂ **actions** which form aÂ [rolling deployment](/docs/home/patterns/rolling-deployments.md).

 ![](/docs/images/5671366/5865842.png)